-Subsequent to December 31, 2021 and through the date these financial statements were available to be issued, the Company granted3,744,386 new options under the 2016 Plan at an average exercise price of \$2.60 per share.
+Subsequent to December 31, 2021 and through the date these financial statements were available to be issued, the Company granted 3,744,386 new options under the 2016 Plan at an average exercise price of \$2.60 per share.
 The options vest over a 4-year period commencing on the options vesting start date and expire in ten years.
 The fair value of the options issued was approximately \$2.01 per share.
 There is approximately \$7,519 of total unrecognized compensation expense related to these grants.
-To determine the fair value of common stock as of the grant date for options granted subsequent to December 31, 2021, the Company performed a linear interpolation between the March 29, 2022 valuation date and the fair value implied by the current Business Combination, for each share of the common stock of the Company expected to be outstanding and an estimated date for the completion of the Business Combination.
+To determine the fair value of common stock as of the grant date for options granted subsequent to December 31, 2021, the Company performed a linear interpolation between the March 29, 2022 valuation date and the fair value implied by the current Business Combination assuming an exchange ratio of 1.45823 shares of common stock of New Amprius, the surviving entity upon completion of the Business Combination, for each share of the common stock of the Company expected to be outstanding and an estimated date for the completion of the Business Combination.